Eland armoured car: Doctrine

 One of the first major breakthroughs of the late 1970s was the development of the Ratel.
 Three years after Springfield-Bussing built the first prototype in 1974, Magnus Malan reported to Parliament that the Ratel was "successfully industrialised".
 Ratels replaced Buffels in support troops and by 1982 all armoured car regiments had been retrained to depend on mechanised infantry during conventional operations.
-A second watershed came when twelve junior officers and senior noncoms underwent training as tank commanders in the Israeli Defense Forces, which had amassed considerable experience with mobile mechanised warfare.
+A second watershed came when twelve junior officers and senior noncoms underwent training as tank commanders in the Israel Defense Forces, which had amassed considerable experience with mobile mechanised warfare.
 Officers who attended courses at the IDF combat school included the later commanders of 61 Mechanised, including Gert van Zyl and Ep van Lill.
 The acquired expertise in armour tactics was implemented in SAAC curricula and manuals, replacing the archaic British doctrine of World War II.
 Commands became more concise, emphasis shifted to reaction speed, and evaluation methods improved substantially.
 Nevertheless, the SAAC defeated the purpose of Israeli tank drills by applying them directly to armoured cars, setting a trend that continued throughout the border war.

 Throughout the 1980s, Elands played a supporting role for the Ratel-mounted mechanised combat groups.
 Specific infantry battalions such as 61 Mechanised also held generic platoons of Eland-90s or Ratel-90s as an antitank reserve.
 The latter was preferred, as Elands experienced difficulty observing other forces in thick bush.
 Spotting tanks was a particular problem.
 Their crews had an even chance of noticing FAPLA T-54/55s, which also had low profiles.
 This poor visibility in vegetation also complicated command and control, frustrating both driver and troop leader to no end.

 Gunner's view from the turret of an Eland-90.
 A FAPLA T-34-85 looms beyond the muzzle brake.

 For decades, Elands were widely deployed in lieu of tanks in the SAAC.
 The main danger with this policy was that crews and commanders were often forced to use them against Angolan or Cuban tanks.
 Whenever T-55s appeared on the battlefield, they caused anxious moments for the Eland-90.
 The tanks carried stabilised cannon, so they could fire on the move, whereas the Eland-90 needed to come to a stop before discharging its main gun.
 Firing the 90mm GT-2 while in forward motion was theoretically possible but disrupted the recoil procedure and risked catastrophic damage to the vehicle's transmission.
 Their inferior armament and optics meant that Elands had to close in on a tank to eliminate it, which demanded considerable skill.
 Where possible gunners aimed for the rear, flank, or a vulnerable margin beneath the turret front.
 Naturally the tank would also turn to avoid exposing its thinner armour, so expert manoeuvring was required before they could get behind a T-55 and destroy it from there.